Rowanne-H/tenancy-management/README.md

    - delete tenants who do not have any associated transactions.

 #### Sign up - /signup
-It has one method, post(). post() creates a new user in database and log in the user authomatically to access the database.
+It has one method, post(). post() creates a new user in database and log in the user automatically to access the database.

 #### CheckSession - /check_session
 It has one method, get(). get() retrieves the user_id value from the session.
 If the session has a user_id, database is available for the user.
 If the session does not have a user_id, user is required to log in or sign up.

 #### Login - /login
 It has one method, post().
 It gets an email and a password from request's JSON.
-If email and password are correct, it retrieves the user and sets the session's user_id so the user can access the dababase.
+If email and password are correct, it retrieves the user and sets the session's user_id so the user can access the database.

 #### Logout - /logout
 It has one method, delete(). it removes the user_id value from the session.